openaps/docs/docs/docs/Resources/troubleshooting.md

 ## Debugging Disk Space Issues

-If you are having errors related to disk space shortages as determined by `df -h` you can use a very lightweight and fast tool called ncdu (a command-line disk usage analyzer) to determine what folders and files on your system are using the most disk space.
+If you are having errors related to disk space shortages as determined by `df -h`, but you still have some room on your /root drive (i.e., it is not 100% in use), you can use a very lightweight and fast tool called ncdu (a command-line disk usage analyzer) to determine what folders and files on your system are using the most disk space.
 You can install ncdu as follows: `sudo apt-get install ncdu`.
 You can run it by running the following command: `cd / && sudo ncdu` and follow the interactive screen to find your disk hogging folders.

 An alternative approach to disk troubleshooting is to simply run the following command from the base unix directory after running `cd /`: